railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 	You can select a pricelist on the analytic account without having to use it to specify billing rates.

-	Such a case would be for a client project that is to be invoiced only indirectly from the analytic costs.
+	An example of this is a client project that is to be invoiced only indirectly from the analytic costs.
-	Putting the price list on the analytic account makes it possible to compare the actual sales with the best case where all the services would be invoiced.
+	Putting the price list on the analytic account makes it possible to compare the actual sales with a best case situation where all the services would be invoiced.
 	To get this comparison you have to print the analytic balance from the analytic account.

 Services are then entered onto timesheets by the various people who work on the project.
-Periodically the project manager or account manager uses the following menu to prepare an invoice :menuselection:`Financial Management --> Periodical Processing --> Invoicing on a Time basis --> Uninvoiced Hours`.
+Periodically the project manager or account manager uses the following menu to prepare an invoice :menuselection:`Financial Management --> Periodical Processing --> Entries to Invoice --> Uninvoiced Entries`.

 Open ERP then displays all of the costs that haven't yet been invoiced.
 You can filter the proposed list and click the appropriate action button to generate the corresponding invoices.
 You can select